cran-task-views/WebTechnologies/WebTechnologies.md

     `r pkg("rvest")`, which is
     designed to work with `r pkg("magrittr")` to make it easy to express common web scraping tasks.
-  - Many base R tools can be used to download web content, provided that the website does not use SSL (i.e., the URL does not have the “https” prefix).
+  - Many base R tools can be used to download web content, provided that the website does not use SSL (i.e., the URL does not have the "https" prefix).
     `download.file()` is a general purpose function that can be used to download a remote file.
 For SSL, the `download()` function in `r pkg("downloader")` wraps `download.file()`, and takes all the same arguments.